There is no doubt about it, illegal dumping sucks.

 - Craigslist, Facebook, Buy Sell & Trade, Kijiji or Used Comox Valley

-- Second hand stores
+- Second hand stores for furnture and household items

 - Churches and non-profit groups